microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 Support for [legacy HLSL compiler toolchains](#alternatives-considered-for-supporting-legacy-toolchains) will also be addressed in this proposal.
-The design will help migration of older DXC-based solutions to adopt the new upstream compiler.
+The design will help migration of older DXC-based solutions to adopt clang as the preferred HLSL compiler.

 ## Detailed design